AnHosu/iot_poc/publishing.md

     pack it up
     publish it
 ```
-I will not elaborate on the sensort setup here, but if you are interested in the BME680 sensor, I will happily do a seperate tutorial.
+I will not elaborate too much on the sensor setup here, but we will be using the Bosch BME680 air quality sensor.
+The BME680 does four different measurements, but for this case we will only be measuring and publishing the temperature.
 # Registering the Sensor in IoT Core
 Before we can start connecting a sensor to AWS, we need to register the sensor or system as a so-called Thing in AWS IoT Core.
 The docs have a [getting started guide](https://docs.aws.amazon.com/iot/latest/developerguide/register-device.html "AWS IoT docs") which is pretty good.
 Follow the guide, but at the end of it, make sure you have the following:
 * A device certificate file